 Our guidance and quality standards are all developed by independent committees.
 Join and have an active role in producing a guideline or quality standard.

-NICE's advisory committee meetings, technology appraisal appeal hearings, public board meetings and a range of other meetings are open to the public and press to observe.
-Holding these meetings in public supports NICE's commitment to rigour, openness and transparency.Attend a meeting
+Advisory committee meetings, technology appraisal appeal hearings, public board meetings and some of our other meetings are open to the public and press.
+Come along and see how we work.